Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-2/labs/mongoose-store.md

 1. The delete route should redirect to the index

-1. The update route will redirect back to the product's show page.
+1. The update route will redirect back to the product's show page

-1. For the Hungry for more? the BUY button will go to a route that redirects back to the product's show page
+1. Hungry For More? the BUY button will go to a route that redirects back to the product's show page

 <br>